flatscrew/rasterflow-docs/content/2.operations/color/levels.md

 ---
 title: Levels
-description: "Remaps the intensity range of the image"
+description: "Remaps the intensity range of the image."
 links:
   - label: "gegl:levels"
     to: "https://gegl.org/operations/gegl-levels"